jfrog/setup-jfrog-cli/README.md

 This GitHub Action downloads, installs and configures JFrog CLI, so that it can be used as part of the workflow.

 In addition, the Action includes the following features, when using JFrog CLI to work with JFrog Platform.
-* The connection details of the JFrog platform used by JFrog CLI can be stored as secrets.
-Read more about it [here](#Storing-JFrog-Connection-Details-as-Secrets).
+* The connection details of the JFrog platform used by JFrog CLI can be stored as secrets and variables.
+Read more about it [here](#Storing-JFrog-Connection-Details-as-Secrets-and-Variables).
 * There's no need to add the *build name* and *build number* options and arguments to commands which accept them.
 All build related operations will be automatically recorded with the *Workflow Name* as build name and *Run Number* as build number.